MIT-PSFC/POPSIM-Public/docs/index.md

 # Welcome to Plasma OPerational SIMulation (POPSIM)!

+!!! warning

+    The documentation (and this package overall) is still in an early stage of development.
+If you have any questions and/or problems, please reach out to the developers.

+    Note that Jupyter Notebooks are currently not being executed when the documentation is built.

 POPSIM is a control-oriented simulation toolbox built in the machine-learning framework [JAX](https://github.com/google/jax).
 Thus, it is JIT-compilable, massively parallelizable on GPU, and auto-differentiable.
 While it is designed with tokamaks in mind, it's core library can be applied to simulating any controlled dynamical system.

 It's role is to enable: